node-red/node-red-docker/README.md

 - `<image-type>` is type of image and is optional, can be either _none_ or minimal.
     - _none_ : is the default and has Python 2 & Python 3 + devtools installed
     - minimal : has no Python installed and no devtools installed
-- `<architecture>` is the architecture of the Docker host system, can be either amd64, arm32v6, arm32v7, arm64.
+- `<architecture>` is the architecture of the Docker host system, can be either amd64, arm32v6, arm32v7, arm64, or s390x

 The minimal versions (without python and build tools) are not able to install nodes that require any locally compiled native code.